 Stars: Chris Rock, Ben Stiller and David Schwimmer

 Genres: Animation, Adventure, Comedy

-Hans Zimme’s cheerful score was a really pleasant surprise after all his superhero trash I recently endured.
+Hans Zimmer’s cheerful score was a really pleasant surprise after all his superhero trash.

-The narrator was obviously having a great time recording all the descriptions, but it would have been nice had he said a little more from time to time.
+The narrator was clearly having a great time recording all the descriptions, but it would have been nice had he said a little more from time to time.